-Apples can last 2-4 months in your fridge.
+When it comes to fruits and vegetables with long shelf lives, apples are top of the list.
+They can last 2-4 months in your fridge.
 Store whole apples in the refrigerator in the crisper drawer, away from vegetables.

 Then use your apples to make this whole food plant-based apple crisp.

 Beets can last 2-4 months in your fridge, too.
 If greens are still attached, cut them off, then store in the crisper your fridge, preferably in a perforated bag.
+Beets are also crazy good for your heart, so eat up!

 Don’t want to go through the mess of prepping and roasting beets?
 Let MamaSezz do the work and order MamaSezz Strong Heart Beets.